Scientific periodical

 V.V.
 Vagin, I.V.
 Petrova, M.V.
 Kurakolov

-IInitiative Budgeting in Central Asia and Transcaucasia: Prerequisites and Trajectories
+Initiative Budgeting in Central Asia and Transcaucasia: Prerequisites and Trajectories

 , p.
 56-71